 PyMongo automatically retries certain read and write operations a single time if they fail due to a network or server error.

 You can explicitly disable retryable reads or retryable writes by setting the retryReads or retryWrites option to False in the MongoClient() constructor.
-The following example disables retryable reads and writes for a client:
+The following example disables retryable reads and writes for a client.
+Select the Synchronous or Asynchronous tab to see the corresponding code:

 client = MongoClient("<connection string>",